GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

 in the environment's bucket. dags, plugins and data directories are stored in /export/dirs in the environment's bucket.

-File with a fernet key is going to be created on the machine executing the script.
+A file with a fernet key is going to be created on the machine executing the script.

 ```